 Class Family Document

 Configuration Management ACM_CAP.4 A configuration management system

 ACM_SCP.2 is used to manage all versions of all

 ACM_AUT.1 TOE parts.
 In addition to that task, the

 configuration management system is

 used to ensure, that no unauthorized

 modifications on the TOE take place.

 The configuration control system is

 used to ensure, that each version of

-the implementation, des
+the implementation, design, test and

 documentation is logged.

 Details are described in the document

-"Configuration Management", which is
+"Configuration Managemen

 part of the manufacturer

 documentation for the evaluation.

 Delivery and Operation ADO_DEL.2 This aspect is handled in the

 document "Delivery Procedures".

 ADO_IGS.1 These aspects are documented in the

 user guide.

 Development ADV_FSP.2 This aspect is handled in the

-20 voiopinioni 7.5 7 0.
-1.2 document "Informal functional
+Bovolopmont 7.5 1 51 .2 document "Informal functional

 specification" provided by the

-manufacturer for the evaluation.
+ADV 111 D 0 manufacturer for the evaluation.

 ADV_HLD.2 This aspect is handled in the

-7.6 4_1125.2 document "High Level Design"
+document "High Level Design"

 provided by the manufacturer for the

 evaluation.

 ADV_IMP.1 The relevant source code is available

 for the evaluation.

 ADV_LLD.1 This aspect is handled in the

 ADV_RCR.1 document "Low Level Design"

 provided by the manufacturer for the

 evaluation.

-ADV_SPM.1 This aspect is handled in th
+ADV_SPM.1 This aspect is handled in the

 document "Security Policy Model"

 Guidance documents AGD_ADM.1 The user and developer guide for the

 AGD_USR.1 product is very detailed and provides

 all required information for secure

 installation, management and use.

 Life Cycle Support ALC_DVS.1 The security of the development

 environment is ensured through

 physical and personnel activities.

-ALC_LCD.1 This aspect is handled in the
+ALC_LCD.1 This aspect is handled in th

 document "Life Cycle Support"

 ALC_TAT.1 Well-defined tools (compilers etc.) are

-used for the development of the TOE.
+used for the development of the TOE

-Details are documented
+Details are documented in

-"Configuration Management", which
+"Configuration Management", which i

-part of the manufactu
+part of the manufactur

 documentation for evaluation.

-Tests ATE_COV.2 Well defined test procedures are used

-ATE_DPT.1 Tests according to the

-ATE_FUN.1 functional specification

-Tests on subsystem level

-Tests of all security functions

-ATE_IND.2 This is the task of the evaluator.

-Vulnerability assessment AVA_MSU.3 An internal review process ensures,

-that the documentation is clear,

-consistent and reasonable.

-AVA_VLA.4 For every mechanism, that h

-SOF postulation, an appropriate

-analysis is done and documented.

-AVA_SOF.1 An analysis with the scope to identify

-vulnerabilities is done and

-documented.
+accamentation for evaluation.

+Tests ATE_COV.2 Well defined test procedures are used: ATE_DPT.1 Tests according the ATE_FUN.1 functional specification Tests on subsystem level Tests of all security functions ATE_IND.2 This is the task of the evaluator.
+Vulnerability assessment AVA_MSU.3 An internal review process ensures, that the documentation is clear, consistent and reasonable.
+AVA VLA.4 For every mechanism, that has an SOF postulation, an appropriate analysis is done and documented.
+AVA_SOF.1 An analysis with the scope to identify vulnerabilities is done and documented.